esp/esp-js/ReadMe.md

 ### Disposal

-When you call `.dispose()` on a child container, that container will inspect any object it holds and if an object has a `dispose` function it will be called.
+When you call `.dispose()` on a child container, that container will inspect any object it holds and if an object has a `dispose` function, it will be called.
 However it will not dispose transient-created objects or objects registered via `registerInstance('aKey', myInstance)`.
-Any child containers created from the deposed parent will also be disposed.
+Any child containers created from the disposed parent will also be disposed.
+These child containers will in turn dispose of their registered instances.

 ```javascript
 class Foo {